 - Splints and mouthguards: they are a specially manufactured prosthesis, adapted to the arch to protect teeth.
-They are constructed from hard or soft acrylic material.
+They are constructed from a hard or soft acrylic material.

 - Dental treatment: in some cases, teeth grinding is caused by malocclusion, periodontal disease, gum recession, improper tooth restoration, and ill-fitting denture.
 So, visiting the dentist is important for:

 - The correction of teeth alignment by braces or oral surgery.